Mughal architecture: Shah Jahan Mosque

-Shahi Hammam

-Shahi Hammam is a Persian-style bath which was built in Lahore, Pakistan, in 1635 C.E. during the reign of Emperor Shah Jahan.
-It was built by chief physician to the Mughal Court, Ilam-ud-din Ansari, who was widely known as Wazir Khan.
-The baths were built to serve as a waqf, or endowment, for the maintenance of the Wazir Khan Mosque.

 Aurangzeb

 In Aurangzeb's reign (1658–1707) squared stone and marble was replaced by brick or rubble with stucco ornament.
 Srirangapatna and Lucknow have examples of later Indo-Mughal architecture.
-He made additions to the Lahore Fort and also built one of the thirteen gates which were later named after him (Alamgir).
+He made additions to the Lahore Fort and also commissioned one of the thirteen gates which were later named after him (Alamgir).

 Badshahi Mosque

 The Badshahi Mosque in Lahore, Pakistan, was commissioned by the sixth Mughal Emperor Aurangzeb.
-Constructed between 1671 and 1673, it was the largest mosque in the world upon construction.
-It is the third-largest mosque in Pakistan and the seventh-largest mosque in the world.
+Constructed between 1673 and 1674, it is the largest Mughal mosque and the last of the imperial mosques to be built.
 The mosque is adjacent to the Lahore Fort and is the last in the series of congregational mosques in red sandstone.
 The red sandstone of the walls contrasts with the white marble of the domes and the subtle intarsia decoration.
 Aurangzeb's mosque's architectural plan is similar to that of his father, Shah Jahan, the Jama Masjid in Delhi; though it is much larger.
 It also functions as an idgah.
 The courtyard which spreads over 276,000 square feet, can accommodate one hundred thousand worshippers; ten thousand can be accommodated inside the mosque.
 The minarets are 196 ft tall.
 The Mosque is one of the most famous Mughal structures but suffered greatly under the reign of Maharaja Ranjit Singh.
 In 1993, the Government of Pakistan included the Badshahi Mosque in the tentative list for UNESCO World Heritage Site.